lake-wg/authz/draft-selander-ace-ake-authz.md

 To request the U's certificate, V MUST issue an HTTP request:

 * Method is POST
-* Payload is the base64-encoded serialization of the ID_CRED_I object, as received in EDHOC message_3.
+* Payload is the serialization of the ID_CRED_I object, as received in EDHOC message_3.

-In case of a successful lookup of the certificate at W, W MUST issue 200 OK response with payload containing the base64-encoded CRED_I certificate.
+In case of a successful lookup of the certificate at W, W MUST issue 200 OK response with payload containing the serialized CRED_I certificate.

 # Security Considerations  {#sec-cons}